-Tom Dalton is an artist and former arts worker at Mayfield Arts Centre, Cork.
+Tom Dalton is an artist and arts worker at Mayfield Arts Centre, Cork.
+The arts centre is a unique, dedicated arts space based in the heart of Mayfield in Cork city, at Newbury House Family Centre.
 Mayfield Arts provides opportunities for participants to connect, learn, reflect and act through creative processes.
 It is an example of best practice in the fields of community arts, social inclusion, non-formal and community education.
-Mayfield Arts develops, manages and delivers arts programmes in consultation with the local community and provides access to art activities and processes that facilitate personal and community development to people of all abilities.
-A graduate of CIT Crawford College of Art and Design, Tom’s role in the arts centre was to support the artistic and creative development of the Cúig studio artists through individual and group mentoring.
+Mayfield Arts develops, manages and delivers arts programmes, training and education in consultation with the local community and provides access to art activities and processes that facilitate personal and community development to people of all abilities.
+A graduate of CIT Crawford College of Art and Design, Tom’s role in the arts centre is to support the artistic and creative development of the Cúig studio artists through individual and group mentoring.
 Cúig artists are five artists in supported studios in Mayfield Arts Centre.
 The Cúig project, supported by POBAL, has been running at Mayfield Arts Centre since 2008, and is the only supported studio of its kind in the country.
-Tom was also involved in coordinating and facilitating outreach projects to school and community groups throughout the city.
-Tom is currently retraining in furniture design and manufacture
+Tom also coordinates and facilitates outreach projects to school and community groups throughout the city.

 ‘Parting Memories’: St. Patrick’s Girls National School Mural